steel9/CSClock/README.md

 - Automatic updates
 - CSClock now uses an installer.
 A portable version is planned before 0.2.0 release
 - Finally, you can now fully minimize CSClock to the tray!
 It is not stuck in the taskbar anymore.
+- You can now track your computer time without setting limits!

 **The project was created in Visual Studio 2015.**
 &nbsp;